 Negotiate the Price

-When you have located the rentalhome of your dreams, check to confirm your trip dates are available.
+When you've located the rentalhome of your dreams, check to confirm your trip dates are available.

-Read through the Total Contract
+Read the Contract

 - WIFI Access